rly0nheart/tor2tor/README.md

 With **tor2tor**, you can scrape a given onion link and capture screenshots of all links available on it.

+# Wiki
+Refer to the [Wiki](https://github.com/rly0nheart/tor2tor) for installation instructions, in addition to all other documentation.
 ```
 Basic Usage
 ===========